 3. Limiting devices

-I love using my ipad for my calendar, taking notes, or checking facebook.
-And I am thankful for my iphone!
 I am not against technology, I just want to figure out ways to control it better, so it isn’t controlling us.
 How can I find and maintain a healthy balance for my family?
 During the week of camp, there was little use of devices and there was no wi-fi.
 I felt like this was a gift given to us– a gift for enjoying other things.
 As I set limits, I am saying, “yes” to something else.
 As we put them down, we are able to look up and find other things to enjoy around us.